cloudfoundry-attic/efs-volume-release/README.md

 In your CF manifest, check the setting for `properties: cc: volume_services_enabled`.
 If it is not already `true`, set it to `true` and redeploy CF.  (This will be quick, as it only requires BOSH to restart the cloud controller job with the new property.)

 ## Colocate the efsdriver job on the Diego Cell
-If you have a bosh director version < `259` you will need to use one of the OLD WAYS below. (check `bosh status` to determine your version).
+If you have a bosh director version < `259` you will need to use one of the OLD WAYS below. (check `bosh environment` to determine your version).
 Otherwise we recommend the NEW WAY :thumbsup::thumbsup::thumbsup:
 ### OLD WAY #1 Using Scripts to generate the Diego Manifest
 If you originally created your Diego manifest from the scripts in diego-release, then you can use the same scripts to recreate the manifest with efs driver included.